t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 ## Open Connectivity Foundation (OCF)

 The Open Connectivity Foundation (OCF) {{ocf}} defines the process before a device is operational as onboarding.
-The first step of this onboarding process is "configuring" the ownership, i.e., establishing a legitimate user that owns the device.
-For this, the user is supposed to use an Onboarding tool (OBT) and an Owner Transfer Methods (OTM).
+The first step of this onboarding process is configuring the ownership, i.e., establishing a legitimate user that owns the device.
+For this, the user is supposed to use an Onboarding tool (OBT) and an Owner Transfer Method (OTM).

 The OBT is described as a logical entity that may be implemented on a single or multiple entities such as a home gateway, a device management tool, etc. OCF lists several optional OTMs.
-At the end of the execution of an OTM, the onboarding tool must have "provisioned" an Owner Credential onto the device.
+At the end of the execution of an OTM, the onboarding tool must have provisioned an Owner Credential onto the device.
 The following owner transfer methods are specified:

 * Just works: Performs an un-authenticated Diffie-Hellman key exchange over Datagram Transport Layer Security (DTLS).
 The key exchange results in a symmetric session key which is later used for provisioning.
-Naturally, this mode is vulnerable to Man-in-The-Middle (MiTM) attackers.
+Naturally, this mode is vulnerable to on-path attackers.

 * Random PIN: The device generates a PIN code that is entered into the onboarding tool by the user.
 This pin code is used together with TLS-PSK ciphersuites for establishing a symmetric session key.
 OCF recommends PIN codes to have an entropy of 40 bits.